virtualscienceforum/virtualscienceforum/organizerguide.md

 VSF is a newly developed platform, and we welcome your feedback and overall evaluation of your experience.
 Please write a short summary with your thoughts and suggestions: what worked well, what didn’t, and what would you like to improve.

 ## Conclusion
+---

 That’s all it takes.
 It should all fit within about a working day if you have a good idea.
-Let us know if you have any questions, and we’re looking forward to hosting your session!
+[Let us know](https://virtualscienceforum.org/#/contact) if you have any questions, and we’re looking forward to hosting your session!